netidx/netidx-book/src/tools/container.md

 set-data(path, value)
 ```

-Set one or more cells to plain data values. `path` and `value` may be
+Set one or more cells to the same plain data value. `path` accepts an array;
-specified multiple times to set multiple cells in one call. `value`
-is optional and defaults to `null`.
-Cells that don't exist are
+`value` is optional and defaults to `null`.
+Cells that don't exist are created
-created regardless of their subtree's lock state.
+regardless of their subtree's lock state.
+Use separate calls when the cells
+need different values.

 ```
 set-data(
-    path=string:/tmp/the-cake,
-    value=bool:false,
-    path=string:/tmp/is-a-lie,
-    value=bool:true
+    path=["/tmp/the-cake", "/tmp/is-a-lie"],
+    value=false
 )

+set-data(path="/tmp/is-a-lie", value=true)
 ```

 ### delete